AI & Learning

 The solution isn’t to pretend AI doesn’t exist

 These tools are going to be part of your child’s professional life.
-The students who will thrive are the ones who know how to use AI to extend their own thinking—not replace it.
+The students who will thrive are the ones who understand AI’s utility and limitations and can use it to extend their own productivity and thinking—not replace it.
 That’s a learnable skill, and it requires exactly the things I work on with students: metacognition (thinking about their own thinking), judgment, intellectual honesty, and a sufficiently solid foundation in a subject to evaluate what AI produces and know when it’s wrong.

 I’ve been working with AI tools in my sessions almost since they first were released to the public, and I think carefully about what these tools mean for learning.
 I can help your teenager develop a genuinely healthy relationship with AI—one that makes them more capable, not less.